English rib stitch

 - immediate "luxury" effect

-- worked by picking up the stitch below the current one
+- it is worked by taking the stitch below the current one

 - similar result but slightly more compact

-👉 often used in industry because it's more stable
+👉 often used in industry because it is more stable

 – Brioche (also two-color)